How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-How To Add Widgets To WordPressIn Part One of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure text widgets.
+How To Use Widgets In WordPressIn Part 1 of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.

-In this tutorial you are going to learn how to configure other WordPress widgets.
+In this tutorial you will learn how to configure other frequently-used blog widgets.

-Now that you know how to configure a text widget containing a clickable support button, let’s configure a widget for displaying Post Categories on your sidebar.
+Now that you have set up a text widget containing a clickable help button, let’s configure a widget to display Categories on your sidebar.

-By default, the Categories widget already displays on the sidebar navigation area.
-Place the widget wherever you want your post categories to display by clicking and dragging it in your sidebar area …
+The Categories widget already displays on the sidebar section by default.
+All you have to do, therefore, is place this widget wherever you want your categories to display by clicking and dragging it in the sidebar area …

 (WordPress Categories widget)

-Before adding a Categories widget to your sidebar, we recommend setting up the Categoriessection inside your WordPress dashboard …
+Before adding a Categories widget to the sidebar, you should first configure your post categories inside the dashboard …

-• Check Display as dropdown if you plan to use many categories (this significantly reduces the length of the widget content by displaying all categories inside a drop-down menu).
+• If you have too many categories, check Display as dropdown (this significantly reduces the size of the widget content by displaying all categories inside a drop-down menu).
 If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
 (2)

 (Configuring a Categories widget)

-Click Visit Site or refresh your page to see how your Categories widget will display to your visitors …
+Load the site in your browser or reload the page to see how your content will look to your visitors …

 Tips: